AvolitesLtd/TitanManual/docs/controlling-fixtures/fixture-groups.md

 sometimes the cells may not match the actual physical layout of the cells on the fixture.

-The \[Arrange Fixtures\] context command will automatically place the fixtures in a rectangular block, you specify the number of rows (Height) and columns (Width).
+The <Keys.SoftKey>Arrange Fixtures</Keys.SoftKey> context command will automatically place the fixtures in a rectangular block, you specify the number of rows (Height) and columns (Width).